iveksl2/bball/analysis/home_crt_adv_analysis.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ## -58.000  -6.000   4.000   3.093  12.000  55.000
 ```
- * *ANSWER: Interesting to note above is a bimodal distribution with close games occuring relatively infrequently.
+ * *Analysis: Interesting to note above is a bimodal distribution with close games occuring relatively infrequently.
    This would imply it would be advantegeous to bet moneyline rather than Point spread on smaller spreads.*

 ### Contingent on a home court team winning, how much does a team typically win by?

 ```